 As the name implies,

-clientUserData is a non-networked property on the client only.
+clientUserData is a non-dynamic property on the client only.

 local allScripts = World.FindObjectsByName(script.name) for _, otherScript in ipairs(allScripts) do if otherScript ~= script and otherScript.clientUserData.target == nil then script.clientUserData.target = otherScript break end end if script.clientUserData.target == nil then script.clientUserData.target = Game.GetLocalPlayer() end local velocity = Vector3.ZERO local DRAG = 0.96 local ACCELERATION = 0.5 function Tick() if not script.clientUserData.target then return end local myPos = script:GetWorldPosition() myPos = myPos + velocity velocity = velocity * DRAG local targetPos = script.clientUserData.target:GetWorldPosition() local direction = (targetPos - myPos):GetNormalized() velocity = velocity + direction * ACCELERATION script:SetWorldPosition(myPos) end